gongwr/xpl/SECURITY.md

 ## Reporting a Vulnerability

-If you think you've identified a security issue in GLib, xobject_t or GIO, please **do not** report the issue publicly via a mailing list, IRC, a public issue on the GitLab issue tracker, a merge request, or any other public venue.
+If you think you've identified a security issue in GLib, GObject or GIO, please **do not** report the issue publicly via a mailing list, IRC, a public issue on the GitLab issue tracker, a merge request, or any other public venue.